 Ultimately, the goal of pest control is to keep bugs from entering your home to avoid infestations.
 Missing your regular pest control in the winter can be risky because it creates opportunity for bugs to easily crawl inside, potentially creating an infestation.

 Pest control treatments should be applied regularly depending on your needs.
 This helps keep pests away and avoid infestations (which will cost much more than routine pest control).
 However, some homes may need it more or less often depending on a variety of factors.
-Pest control in the winter is definitely important for most homes and businesses.
+Pest control in the winter is definitely important for most homes.

-Some homes and businesses will be more prone to pest infestations, so pest control during the winter will be more important.
+Some homes will be more prone to pest infestations, so pest control during the winter will be more important.
 So, what types of buildings should use pest control during cold months?

 Homes That Are More Prone to Pests

 Some homes and areas are more prone to insects.
 The more bugs you see during the warm seasons, the more you will find inside during winter.
-Similar to when it rains, many bugs like to migrate to homes and businesses when it starts to get cold.
+Similar to when it rains, many bugs like to migrate to homes when it starts to get cold.
 They may also be more attracted to your home because of pet food left out, damp areas in the home, or dirty garbage cans.
 Even the cleanest houses can attract bugs like cockroaches.

 The type of home also plays a factor.
 When comparing a cabin in the forest with a duplex in the suburbs, it’s easy to guess which home has more pest problems.
 The duplex might survive fine without winter pest control, but the cabin in the woods is another story.
 It could easily attract spiders, mice, mosquitoes, raccoons, skunks, pantry pests, and many others.
 Even if you appreciate your beneficial garden pests, you probably don’t appreciate when you find them crawling around your house.